bluebird4/expense-tracker-desktop-application/README.md

 is meant for use by the general population, aimed specifically at those new to expense tracking and budgeting.

-I chose to create this application as my project because I have little experience in tracking my expenses, and I would like to start doing so.
-I don't like any of the expense tracker applications that are currently available for use, and I would like something more refined than a spreadsheet, so I decided to make my own application for this purpose.
+This application was created as a project for a second-year software construction course.
+I chose this specific application because I had little experience in tracking my expenses, and I wanted to start doing so.
+I didn't like any of the expense tracker applications that were available for use at the time, and I also wanted something more refined than a spreadsheet, so I decided to make my own application for this purpose.

+The code in this application is exactly as it was when I submitted it for final grading in my course, so there are not many features, and I do not currently plan on adding any new features to it.
+Rather, I am planning to create a mobile app as a replacement.

-## Planned Features
+## Application Features

-Some features I have planned so far for this project include:
-- Specify purchase dates
-- Warn the user once they reach a user-defined threshold of spending within their budget
-- A more detailed overview of monthly spending, including graphs and other visualizations
-- Edit expenses/expense categories that have already been tracked
-- Allow the user to add custom categories for expenses

-## User Stories

-- As a user, I want to be able to add a purchase to my monthly record
+- Add a purchase to a monthly record
-- As a user, I want to be able to view my expenses across a month
+- View expenses across a month
-- As a user, I want to be able to set a monthly budget
+- Set a monthly budget
-- As a user, I want to be able to categorize my expenses
+- Categorize expenses
-- As a user, I want my monthly record to be saved automatically to file after making changes
+- Save monthly record automatically to file after making changes
-- As a user, I want my monthly record to be loaded automatically from file at application startup
+- Load monthly record automatically from file at application startup
-- As a user, I want to be notified with a sound when my record is autosaved
+- Notification sound is played when record is autosaved